blur702/kevinalthaus-com-oct/AUTONOMOUS_SESSION_REPORT.md

 1. ✅ All critical bugs fixed
 2. ✅ Comprehensive testing complete
 3. ✅ Changes committed with detailed message
-4. 🔄 CodeRabbit review in progress
+4. ⚠️ CodeRabbit CLI needs installation (or use web interface)
-5. ⏳ Awaiting user review upon waking
+5. ⏳ Ready for user review

 ---